swiss-territorial-data-lab/proj-landstats/README.md

 respectively.
 Once the model is fine-tuned, the probability to change would be extracted to a temporary file for later stages in the same script.
 Here we only implement the feature extraction for `Logistic Regression` and `FCN`, since they have better performance.
+6.Abalation study of using image-level data only is shown in `Abalation_image-level.ipynb`.
-6. The integration module is trained by `Integrate-training-RF.ipynb` and `Integration-training-FCN.py `.
+7. The integration module is trained by `Integrate-training-RF.ipynb` and `Integration-training-FCN.py `.
 For this module, only Random Forest and FCN are studied so far.
-7. The integration module is evaluated by `evaluation-integrate-module.ipynb`.
+8. The integration module is evaluated by `evaluation-integrate-module.ipynb`.
-8. Abalation study of using image-level data only is shown in `Abalation_image-level.ipynb`.

 ## Model Fine-tuning